• Skip to primary navigation

 18 in process step-by-step photos for how to make spinach gnocchi.

-• Mix everything together: Mix the flour and salt together, add riced (or grated) potatoes and spinach, and stir until it looks crumbly.
+• Combine everything: Mix the flour and salt together, add riced (or grated) potatoes and spinach, and stir until it looks crumbly.
 Add the egg yolk and stir just to incorporate it.

 • Form the dough: Using your hands (and the technique outlined in the full recipe), bring the dough together to form a log and divide it into 4 smaller equal-size logs.